Falling Rock Signs in Spain

 vary from dots, to rectangle, boomerang or flying saucer).

-The second group is made of the roadsigns with six falling rocks
+The third group is made of the roadsigns with six falling rocks.

 The third stone is the largest and often tooth-like.
 Sometimes all shapes

 are rounded, now and then even to the point that the boulders become slender and like

 drops (note: this design was also found in France).